gkaposto/Swarm-Decomposition/README.md

 The Swarm Decomposition method was proposed in the following publication:

 **__Apostolidis, Georgios K., and Leontios J. Hadjileontiadis.
 "Swarm decomposition: A novel signal analysis using swarm intelligence."
 Signal Processing 132 (2017): 40-50.__**

+> Update of code.
+SwD_v2 is more time efficient.

+* example_swd_v2.m -> is an example script
+* bat.asc, bat.m are files contain the example signal used in example_swd_v2.m.
+The signal has been found in https://ltfat.github.io/doc/signals/bat.html